NovoBiotic Technology for Previously “Unculturable” Organisms

 Compounds

-Teixobactin.
-Teixobactin is the first member of a new class of antibiotic that was discovered by NovoBiotic using our proprietary iChip technology (Ling et al., 2015).
-The compound is highly potent against a broad range of Gram-positive microbes, including methicillin-resistant Staphylococcus aureus (MRSA) and vancomycin-resistant enterococci (VRE).
 Teixobactin is a bacterial cell wall synthesis inhibitor that acts by binding two different targets - lipid II (peptidoglycan precursor) and lipid III (teichoic acid precursor).
 It binds to the undecaprenyl-PP-sugar region of these precursors, which is not known to be subject to mutation.
+In addition, teixobactin binds to the bacterial cell membrane, and self-aggregates into massive, irreversible macromolecular structures that weaken the membrane, which contributes to its potent cell killing ability (Shukla, 2022).
 As a result, teixobactin is the first example of a target-specific compound essentially free of resistance.
-Teixobactin shows excellent activity in several models of infection, and is in preclinical development.
+Teixobactin is in late preclinical development.

 Publications

 Shukla R, Lavore F, Maity S, Derks MGN, Jones CR, Vermeulen BJA, Melcrová A, Morris MA, Becker LM, Wang X, Kumar R, Medeiros-Silva J, van Beekveld RAM, Bonvin AMJJ, Lorent JH, Lelli M, Nowick JS, MacGillavry HD, Peoples AJ, Spoering AL, Ling LL, Hughes DE, Roos WH, Breukink E, Lewis K, Weingarth M. Teixobactin kills bacteria by a two-pronged attack on the cell envelope.
 Nature.
 2022 Aug;608(7922):390-396. doi: 10.1038/s41586-022-05019-y.
 Epub 2022 Aug 3.
 PMID: 35922513; PMCID: PMC9365693.
+[PDF]

 Krumberger M, Li X, Kreutzer AG, Peoples AJ, Nitti AG, Cunningham AM, Jones CR, Achorn C, Ling LL, Hughes DE, Nowick JS.
 Synthesis and Stereochemical Determination of the Peptide Antibiotic Novo29.
 J Org Chem.
 2023 Feb 17;88(4):2214-2220. doi: 10.1021/acs.joc.2c02648.
 Epub 2023 Jan 19.
 PMID: 36655882; PMCID: PMC9942206.
+[PDF]

 Wirtz DA, Ludwig KC, Arts M, Marx CE, Krannich S, Barac P, Kehraus S, Josten M, Henrichfreise B, Müller A, König GM, Peoples AJ, Nitti A, Spoering AL, Ling LL, Lewis K, Crüsemann M, Schneider T. Biosynthesis and Mechanism of Action of the Cell Wall Targeting Antibiotic Hypeptin.
 Angew Chem Int Ed Engl.
 2021 Jun 7;60(24):13579-13586. doi: 10.1002/anie.202102224.
 Epub 2021 May 7.
 PubMed PMID: 33768646; PubMed Central PMCID: PMC8252469.
 [PDF]